 Sometimes taking a stroll through Central Park feels like being in a timeless romantic film.
 Perhaps it’s the horse-drawn carriages and the tree-lined pathways.
 Or perhaps it’s the fact that, well, hundreds of movies have been shot in Central Park.

-Our unique New York City walking tour through world-famous Central Park highlights more than 30 film and television locations that have been used in TV shows and movies shot in the most filmed location in the world, Central Park.
+Our unique Central Park TV & Movie Sites walking tour through the world-famous park highlights more than 30 film and television locations that have been used in TV shows and movies shot in the most filmed location in the world, Central Park.
 This two-hour walking tour is a fun and relaxing way to spend an afternoon strolling through what was the first public park built in America.

 There are 40 locations in all, which means that you’ll have ample opportunity to pose for the camera a la Holly Golightly.

-Led by actors and actresses, the New York tour of Central Park Movie Sites also showcases locations from Taxi Driver, Wall Street, Crocodile Dundee, The Producers, Godspell, Prisoner of Second Avenue, Independence Day, King of New York, Barefoot in the Park, The Way We Were, New York Stories, The Out of Towners, Little Manhattan, I’m Not Rappaport and many others.
+Led by actors and actresses, the New York tour of Central Park Movie Sites also showcases locations from Taxi Driver, Wall Street, Crocodile Dundee, The Producers, Godspell, Prisoner of Second Avenue, Independence Day, King of New York, Barefoot in the Park, The Way We Were, New York Stories, The Out of Towners, Little Manhattan, Trainwreck and many others.